WedrownyElite/SelfSync/SECURITY.md

 ---

 ## 🙏 Thank You
-Responsible disclosure helps us keep VibeCheck secure and trusted.
+Responsible disclosure helps us keep Self Sync secure and trusted.
 We greatly appreciate the time and effort from the community in identifying and responsibly reporting issues.